0foo/study_notes/rhcsa-summary/practice_excercises.md

 ### searching/find/grep
 * grep in files, find files
 * Find all setuid files on server1 and save the list to /root/suid.txt.
+* find all files in logs modified within the last 5 minutes
 * Find all files larger than 3MB in the /etc directory on server1 and copy them to /largefiles

 ### Bash scripting